PART 24 -WITNESSES AND DEPOSITIONS GENERALLY

 (3) A letter of request is a request to a judicial authority to take the evidence of that person, or arrange for it to be taken.

-(4) The High Court may make an order under this rule in relation to proceedings.
+(4) The High Court may make an order under this rule in relation to family court proceedings.

 (5) If the government of a country allows a person appointed by the High Court to examine a person in that country, the High Court may make an order appointing a special examiner for that purpose.